Tutor: Dr Luca Molà

 Term-Time Office Hours: Wednesdays 13:00-14:00 and Thursdays 16:00-17:00

-This undergraduate final-year 30 CATS Special Subject module is only available to single-honours History students on the 'Renaissance and Modern History' pathway, and is taught from January onwards after students return from their autumn term in Venice through two weekly two-hour seminars.
+This undergraduate final-year 30 CATS Special Subject module is only available to single-honours History students on the 'Renaissance and Modern History' pathway.

 The module allows students to analyse the historical meanings of ‘arts’ - in which luxury objects are considered alongside painting, sculpture and architecture - by placing them in the context of early modern European society.
 Its ample geographical focus (Italy, Germany, the Netherlands, Spain, France and England) is designed to highlight the different paths by which Europe acquired a shared visual culture.